How can I get Crime Watch signs for my neighborhood?

 Results of the signal warrant study are generally available in 10 to 12 weeks from the date of the initial request.
 If the signal is justified, construction is scheduled as funds become available.

-Who do I need to see about getting a street light repaired or a new one installed?
+How do I get a street light repaired or a new one installed?

 All street lights in the City of Dallas are installed and maintained by ONCOR.
-Please contact their customer service department at (888) 313-4747 or https://www.oncorstreetlight.com for street light repairs.
-Call 311 or the City of Dallas street lighting section at (214) 670-6904 to request a new light.
+Please contact their customer service department at (888) 313-4747 or click here for street light repairs.
+Call Dallas 311 at 3-1-1 when dialing from inside the city limits or (214) 670-5111 when dialing outside the city limits or call the City of Dallas street lighting section at (214) 670-6904 to request a new light.